fivdi/pigpio/README.md

  * The pigpio Node.js package is a wrapper for the [pigpio C library](https://github.com/joan2937/pigpio).
 A limitation of the pigpio C library is that it can only be used by a single running process.
- * The pigpio C library and therefore the pigpio Node.js package require root/sudo privileges to access hardware peripherals.
+ * The pigpio C library and therefore the pigpio Node.js package requires root/sudo privileges to access hardware peripherals.

 ## Related packages